MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/okr.md

 Five steps can help your organization to move forward with OKRs:

-**Step 1: Learn:** Start exploring what OKRs can do for your business, and tune in to some of your industry peers and leaders to learn about how OKRs have benefitted their organizations.
+**Step 1: Learn:** Start exploring what OKRs can do for your business, and tune in to some of your industry peers and leaders to learn about how OKRs have benefited their organizations.

 **Step 2: Plan:** As you begin to draft your OKRs, ensure that your sponsors are contributing and involved in the process.
 Work with an OKR coach to refine your OKRs.